testbenchcc/markdown-notes-app/README.md

 - Check that the notes root is accessible and that there is sufficient disk space to build the archive.
 - Inspect server logs for details if the HTTP response includes a generic "Unable to export" error in the UI.

+### Mermaid diagram errors

+- If the browser console shows messages like `UnknownDiagramError: No diagram type detected ...` or `Cannot read properties of null (reading 'getBoundingClientRect')` from `mermaid.min.js`:
+- Ensure that any ```mermaid fenced blocks contain valid Mermaid diagram syntax (for example `flowchart`, `sequenceDiagram`, or `stateDiagram-v2`), not metadata lines such as `id:` or `title:` that are used only inside ```mermaid-remote fences.
+- Linked diagrams inserted via **Insert linked** use ```mermaid-remote fenced blocks.
+When rendering notes on the backend (view mode, exports), these fences are expanded by calling the configured Mermaid Local API; if the Mermaid Local service is unavailable, those fences are left as-is and rendered as code instead of diagrams.
+- In edit mode, the live preview also tries to expand ```mermaid-remote fenced blocks on the client using the same Mermaid Local API so linked diagrams render while you edit when the service responds.
+If client-side expansion fails for any reason (for example, network errors, invalid IDs, or server errors), the preview falls back to showing the original fenced block as code, and the saved note content is not modified.
+- The frontend now catches Mermaid render promise rejections in the viewer, live preview, and Mermaid Local insert modal so these cases no longer produce unhandled promise rejections; errors are still logged to the console for debugging.
+- When a diagram fails to parse or render (for example, with the same parse errors reported by mermaid.live), the app now surfaces a detailed message in the global error banner derived from Mermaid’s error object (including line information where available).
+The inline diagram area may still display Mermaid’s generic error SVG, but you no longer have to inspect the developer console to see why it failed.

 Full notebook import is described in the architecture but remains a planned capability; some builds may not expose the `/api/import` endpoint or a corresponding UI yet.
 In those cases, use git-based workflows and the export zip for backup and transfer.

 ## Testing and automated coverage